 No consistent bias is evident in the core-duplicate data.
 While the mean gold grade of the duplicates is 5% higher than the mean of the original assays, the duplicate mean is 3% lower than the mean of the originals if the highest-grade pair is removed.
-The average of the absolute value of the relative differences is 20% at a 0.2 g Au/t cutoff of the mean of the pairs, and this average decreases incrementally at higher cutoff grades.
+The average of the absolute value of the relative differences is 20% at a 0.2 g Au/t cutoff of the mean of the pairs, and it decreases incrementally at higher cutoff grades.

-Figure 12.4 shows the 305 RC field-duplicate pairs in which both the originals and duplicates are above the lower detection limit.
-Most of the sample pairs are not at material grades, with only 26 pairs having a mean grade of the pair that exceeds 0.2 g Au/t.
+Figure 11-4 shows the 347 RC field-duplicate pairs in which both the original and duplicate analyses are above the lower detection limit.
+Most of the sample pairs are not at material grades, with only 36 pairs having a mean grade of the pair that exceeds 0.1 g Au/t.

-At the mean of the pairs cutoff of 0.2 g Au/t, the mean of the duplicate analyses (1.274 g Au/t) is 13% lower than the mean of the original assays (1.470 g Au/t).
-This discrepancy is in part due to the extreme spikes in the relative differences, which are more plentiful on the negative side (duplicate grade << original grade).
-The variability of the pairs is significantly higher than seen in the duplicate-core data, with an average absolute value of the relative differences of 76%, although this average is highly influenced by the extreme relative-difference pairs and would be closer to 25% without these extreme pairs.
-All of these statistical observations are limited by the fact that they are based on a small number of sample pairs.
+At a mean-of-the-pairs cutoff of 0.1 g Au/t, the mean of the duplicate analyses (0.960 g Au/t) is 13% lower than the mean of the original assays (1.109 g Au/t).
+This discrepancy is primarily due to the extreme spikes in the relative differences, which are more plentiful on the negative side (duplicate grade << original grade).
+The variability of the pairs is higher than seen in the duplicate-core data, although this average is highly influenced by the extreme relative-difference pairs and would be closer to 25% without these extreme pairs.
+All of these statistical observations are limited by the fact that they are based on a very small number of sample pairs at relevant grades.